MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 For both Microsoft 365 E3 and E5, use [Intune App Protection policies (APP)](/mem/intune/apps/app-protection-policy), which are rules that ensure an organization's data remains safe or contained within a managed app.

 With APP, Intune creates a wall between your organization data and personal data.
-APP ensure that organization data in the apps you specify cannot be copied and pasted to other apps on the device, even if the device is not managed.
+APP ensure that organization data in specified apps can't be copied and pasted to other apps on the device, even if the device is not managed.

-APP can prevent the inadvertent or intentional copying of Copilot-generated content to apps on a device that are not included in the list of permitted apps.
-This can limit the blast radius of an attacker using a compromised device.
+APP can prevent the inadvertent or intentional copying of Copilot-generated content to apps on a device that aren't included in the list of permitted apps.
+APP can limit the blast radius of an attacker using a compromised device.

 For more information, see [Create App Protection policies](/mem/intune/apps/app-protection-policies).

 ## Step 3.
 Deploy or validate your device management and protection

-To prevent bad actors from compromising devices or using compromised devices and subsequently gaining access to Microsoft 365 Copilot, the next step is to use Microsoft 365 features of device management and protection.
+To prevent bad actors from compromising devices or using compromised devices and gaining access to Microsoft 365 Copilot, the next step is to use Microsoft 365 features of device management and protection.
 You must ensure that:

 - Devices are enrolled in Microsoft Intune and must meet health and compliance requirements.
 - You can administer settings and features on devices.